A new basis for the representation ring of a Weyl group

+Recall that $\Irr_W$ is partitioned into subsets called {\it families}, see \cite{\EEIGHT, \S8}, \cite{\ORA, 4.2}; these are in 1-1 correspondence with the two-sided cells of $W$.
+For each family $c$ of $W$ we denote by $\car_c$ the (abelian) category of all $E\in\car_W$ which are direct sums of irreducible representations in $c$.
+Let $\ck_c$ the Grothendieck group of $\car_c$.
+It has a $\ZZ$-basis consisting of the irreducible representations in $c$.
+Thus we have $\ck_W=\op_c\ck_c$ where $c$ runs over the families of $W$.
+We now fix a family $c$ of $W$.

-In \cite{\CLASSI} I introduced a class of irreducible objects of $R_W$ denoted by $\cs_W$ (later called special representations).
-In \cite{\CLASSII} I introduced a class $C_W$ of (not necessarily irreducible) objects of $R_W$ called ``cells'' (later these objects were called the constructible representations of $W$).
-In \cite{\CELL} I showed that the objects in $C_W$ are precisely the representations of $W$ carried by the various left cells of $W$.
-In this paper we introduce a class $\fC_W$ of objects of $R_W$ which includes both $\cs_W$ and $C_W$.
-The representations in $\fC_W$ are called {\it new representations}.
-The main result of this paper is that the new representations form a $\ZZ$-basis of the Grothendieck group $\ck_W$ (see Theorem 0.6).
-If $W$ is of type $A$ we have $\fC_W=\Irr_W$, but for other irreducible $W$, this is not the case.
+In \cite{\CLASSI} I introduced a class of irreducible objects of $\car_W$ denoted by $\cs_W$ (later called special representations); exactly one of these irreducible objects, denoted by $E_c$, is contained in $c$.

+In \cite{\CLASSII} I introduced a class of (not necessarily irreducible) objects of $\car_c$ called ``cells'' (later these objects were called the constructible representations).
+In \cite{\CELL} I showed that the constructible representations in $\car_c$ are precisely the representations of $W$ carried by the various left cells of $W$ contained in $c$.

-\subhead 0.2\endsubhead Following \cite{\BL} we define an involution $\ii_W:\Irr_W@>>>\Irr_W$ as follows.
-Assume first that $W$ is irreducible.
-If $W$ is not of type $E_7$ or $E_8$ then $\ii_W$ is the identity.
-If $W$ is of type $E_7$, $\ii_W$ interchanges the two irreducible representations of degree $512$ and is the identity on all other irreducible representations.
-If $W$ is of type $E_8$, $\ii_W$ acts trivially outside the set consisting of the four irreducible representations of degree $4096$; $\ii_W$ interchanges the two irreducible representations of degree $4096$ which take the calue $512$ on a reflection; $\ii_W$ also interchanges the two irreducible representations of degree $4096$ which take the calue $-512$ on a reflection.
-If $W$ is a product $\prod_iW(i)$ of irreducible Weyl groups $W(i)$ then we can identify $\Irr_W=\prod_i\Irr W(i)$ and we define $\ii_W$ to be $\prod_i\ii_{W(i)}$.
+In this paper we introduce a class $\BB_c$ of objects of $\car_c$ which includes both $E_c$ and the constructible representations in $\car_c$ and which forms a $\ZZ$-basis of the group $\ck_c$.
+The representations in $\BB_c$ are called {\it new representations}.
+(Taking disjoint union over all families of $W$ we obtain a new $\ZZ$-basis of $\ck_W$.)